sixfiveio/free-scripts/gtm/README.md

 Publish the container

 ## Website Configuration

+### Google Tag Manager
-Pop the GTM embed code on to your website according to instructions.
+Pop the GTM embed code on to your website according to instructions from tagmanager.google.com

 If you use Wordpress we recommend [GTM4WP by Thomas Geiger](https://wordpress.org/plugins/duracelltomi-google-tag-manager/)

+### User Centrics scripts

+If you use Wordpress we have bundled together the code into a [Must Use plugin 'privacy.php'](https://github.com/sixfiveio/free-scripts/tree/main/wordpress/usercentrics) download this and upload it into your /wp-content/mu-plugins directory.

 Just ** Above** your GTM script insert the following, this allows UserCentrics to fire before GTM and alows UserCentrics to have visibility and control of other javascript.
 ```